lowRISC/opentitan/doc/ug/dv_methodology.md

 ### Nightly

 While development mostly happens during the work day, nighttime and weekends are better utilized to run all of our simulations (a.k.a "regression").
+Achieving 100% pass rate in our nightly regressions consistently is a key to asserting 'verification complete'.
 The main goals (for all DUTs) are:

 *  Run each constrained random test with a sufficiently large number of seeds (arbitrarily chosen to be 100)
+   * Pass completely random seed values to the simulator when running the tests
 *  Spawn jobs via LSF to leverage compute resources at one's disposal
 *  Run resource intensive simulations without impacting daytime development
 *  Collect and merge coverage